Adam014/sveltick/README.md

 # ⚡️ Sveltick

 Welcome to **Sveltick**!
-This is a super lightweight 🦋 and fun performance-tracking library for your Svelte apps.
+This is a super lightweight 🦋 and fun **performance**&**traffic**-tracking library for your Svelte apps.

 ✅ **v5 Svelte support**

-## 📦 Latest Version 1.6.2
+## 📦 Latest Version 1.7.0

-- Editing all track functions, they now return only values (component track function returns value + name)
-- The getPerformanceMetrics now return all the metrics in object
-- Refactoring the code (it runs fasters and smoother haha)
-- Added **Coming up in next releases** to README.md
+- Adding tracking of Web traffic - 👁️ pageViews, 🧑‍🤝‍🧑 uniqueUsers, 🛣️ visitedRoutes and 🔗 trafficSources
+- Also possible to get each of them only
+- For the best experience we need to use `onMount` but also `afterUpdate` and use this code in our `src/+layout.svelte` for tracking traffic.

 ## 📥 Installation